10 Common Models in Machine Learning

 Before really getting into some machine learning models, let’s get one thing straight from the outset: any model may be used in machine learning, from a standard linear model to a deep neural network.
-The key focus in ML is on performance, and generally we’ll go with what works.
-This means that the modeler is often less concerned with the interpretation of the model, and more with the ability of the model to predict well on new data, but as we’ll see we can do both if desired.
+The key focus in ML is on performance, and generally we’ll go with what works for the situation.
+This means that the modeler is often less concerned with the interpretation of the model, and more with the ability of the model to predict well on new data.
+But, as we’ll see, we can do both if desired.
 In this chapter, we will explore some of the more common machine learning models and techniques.

 The take home messages from this section include the following:

-• One only needs a small set of tools (models) to go very far with machine learning
+• You only need a small set of tools (models) to go very far with machine learning.

 Having the right tools in data science saves time and improves results, and using well-known tools means you’ll have plenty of resources for help.
 It also allows you to focus more on the data and the problem, rather than the details of the model.
 A simple model might be all you need, but if you need something more complex, these models can still provide a performance benchmark.